Coming soon

 (more…)

-The pastel-colored horses with their accompanying creatures, made by Sarah Bogner for the Alte Feuerwehrhalle in Seefeld, fascinated the visitors of the vernissage.
-Despite driving snow, numerous interested people came to take a first look at "Love and Blame" - the title of the exhibition.
-Thus also KiS association chairwoman Elisabeth Gürtler (right), boss of the Alpine Resort Sacher, did not miss an encounter with Sarah Bogner and her fabulous creatures on canvas.
+The pastel-colored horses with their accompanying creatures, made by Sarah Bogner for the Old Fire Station in Seefeld, fascinated the visitors of the opening night.
+Despite driving snow, numerous interested people came to take a first look at "Liebe und Blamage" - the title of the exhibition.
+Thus also KiS association chairwoman Elisabeth Gürtler (right), owner of the Alpine Resort Sacher, did not miss an encounter with Sarah Bogner and her fabulous creatures on canvas.
 The title of the show is borrowed from a poem by Bogner, who also works as a publisher and musician.

 (more…)